Mahmoud Mohammed Taha: Philosophy

 Taha developed what he called "Second Message of Islam" after a period of prolonged "religious seclusion".
-His message argues that contrary to mainstream Islam, the classical shariah (Islamic law) was intended for Muhammad's rule in Medina and not for all times and places.
+His message argues that contrary to mainstream Islam, the classical Shariah (Islamic law) was intended for Muhammad's rule in Medina and not for all times and places.

 Muslims believe that Quran is made up of Meccan surahs (chapters of the Quran believed to have been revealed before the Hijra—the migration of the Islamic prophet Muhammed and his followers from Mecca to Medina) -- and Medinan surahs (chapters believed to have been revealed after the Hijra).
 The Meccan verses are "suffused with a spirit of freedom and equality, according to Taha, they present Islam in its perfect form"; the Medinian verses are "full of rules, coercion, and threats, including the orders for jihad".
 Taha believed that they "were a historical adaptation to the reality of life in a seventh-century Islamic city-state, in which 'there was no law except the sword.'”

-These later Medinan verses, form the basis for much of Sharia, which Taha calls the “first message of Islam.”
+These later Medinan verses, form the basis for much of Sharia, which Taha calls the “first message of Islam”.

 The two kinds of verse were often in contradiction.
-The Meccan verses saying things like "“You [Muhammad] are only a reminder, you have no dominion over them”; Medinan speak of the "duties and norms of behavior" in Islam, such as: “Men are the managers of the affairs of women for that God has preferred one of them over another..."
+The Meccan verses saying things like "You [Muhammad] are only a reminder, you have no dominion over them”; Medinan speak of the "duties and norms of behavior" in Islam, such as: “Men are the managers of the affairs of women for that God has preferred one of them over another..."
 (Q.4:34).

 Taha argued, in effect, the opposite of this classical basis of law.
-He believed that the "Medina Qur'an", and Sharia laws based on them, were "subsidiary verses" – suitable for the backward society of the 7th century, but "irrelevant for the new era, the twentieth century", violating the values of equality, religious freedom and human dignity.
+He believed that the "Medina Qur'an", and Sharia laws based on them, were "subsidiary verses" – suitable for 7th century society, but "irrelevant for the new era, the twentieth century", violating the values of equality, religious freedom and human dignity.
 Meccan verses, making up the "Second Message" of Islam, should form the "basis of the legislation" for modern society.